 This section outlines the changes to The Fixed Array Index described in the section VII.C of the File Format Document.
 We can use current layouts of Fixed Array Header, Fixed Array Data Block and Fixed Array Data Page, but we need to change the versions and introduce new element types as shown in the tables below.

 Changes to Fixed Array Header Fields

-The version is to 1 and new clients IDs were added as show in Table 21.
+The version is increased to 1 and new clients IDs were added as shown in Table 21.

 Table 21: Fields : Fixed Array Header Version 1